Olympics-India drop Chinese kit sponsor ahead of Tokyo Games | Sports-Games

 The Indian Olympic Association (IOA) has dropped Chinese sportswear maker Li Ning as its official kit partner citing public sentiment in the country, saying its athletes will wear unbranded apparel at the Tokyo Games instead.
 Chinese companies have faced a backlash in India since 20 Indian soldiers were killed in a clash with Chinese forces in a Himalayan border dispute last year.

 The IOA at that time decided to review its tie-up with Li Ning, which was due to expire after the Tokyo Games.
-It unveiled an Olympic kit made by the Chinese company just six days ago but said late on Tuesday it had ended the association out of respect for the "sentiments of the people of the country".
+It unveiled an Olympic kit six days ago but said late on Tuesday it had ended the association out of respect for the "sentiments of the people of the country".

 "We are aware of the emotions of our fans and we ... have decided that we will withdraw from our existing contract with an apparel sponsor," IOA President Narinder Batra and Secretary General Rajeev Mehta said in a statement.
 "Our athletes, coaches and support staff will wear unbranded apparel."